line/conditional/README.md

 ```

 ## Kotlin support
 If you are using the [Kotlin programming language](https://kotlinlang.org), try to use _Conditional-Kotlin_.
-It makes it easier for you to make conditional expressions.
+It makes it easier for you to make conditional expressions in Kotlin.

 To add a dependency on _Conditional-Kotlin_ using Gradle, use the following:
 ```groovy